Cold Weather Forecast For Sindh - UrduPoint

 Cold Weather Forecast For Sindh

-KARACHI, (UrduPoint / Pakistan Point News - 27th Dec, 2024) Pakistan Meteorological Department on Friday predicted cold and dry weather in most districts of the Sindh province during the next 24 hours.
+KARACHI, (UrduPoint / Pakistan Point News - 28th Dec, 2024) The Pakistan Meteorological Department on Saturday predicted cold and dry weather in most districts of the Sindh province during the next 24 hours.

 Recent Stories